Healthy fats on a keto or low-carb diet

-It’s believed that our evolutionary diet contained roughly equal amounts of omega-3 and omega-6 fats.
-However, due to heavy reliance on processed foods, most Western diets today contain more than 15 times as much omega-6 as omega-3.
-Some researchers suggest this may be a major contributor to heart disease, diabetes, and other chronic disease.7
+It’s believed our evolutionary diet contained roughly equal amounts of omega-3 and omega-6 fats.
+However, due to heavy reliance on processed foods, many Western diets today may contain more than 15 times as much omega-6 as omega-3.18

-Having fatty fish at least twice a week, choosing meat and dairy products from grass-fed animals, and eating whole foods can help your omega-6:omega-3 ratio.
+Having fatty fish at least twice a week, choosing meat and dairy products from grass-fed animals, and eating less processed foods can help improve your omega-6:omega-3 ratio.19

 The healthiest fats to cook with

-Saturated fats such as butter, ghee, coconut oil and lard are the best options for frying and deep frying since they are resistant to heat and don’t oxidize when reaching high temperatures, as more unstable fats such as vegetable and seed oils do.
+Saturated fats such as butter, ghee, coconut oil and lard are the best options for frying and deep frying.
+These fats are resistant to heat and don’t oxidize when reaching high temperatures, as the less stable polyunsaturated fats in vegetable and seed oils do.20

-For more about good and bad fats & sauces on a low-carb diet, have a look at our full visual guide:
+For more about fats and sauces on a low-carb diet, have a look at our full visual guide:

-Unlike fats found naturally in foods, vegetable and seed oils are highly refined products that don’t provide any nutritional value.
-They’re extremely high in polyunsaturated omega-6 fats, which most of us already get more of than we need.
+These oils are highly processed and rich in polyunsaturated omega-6 fats, which most of us already get more of than we need.

 How much fat should I eat?

 On a low-carb or keto diet, most people don’t need to count calories or fat grams.
-While keeping the carbs low, and the protein within a fairly wide moderate range, most people can eat as much fat as they require to feel satisfied after a meal.
-This often allows the body weight to stay in or approach the normal range.
+While keeping carbs low and protein within a fairly wide moderate range 28, most people can eat as much fat as they require to feel satisfied after a meal.
+This often allows body weight to stay in or approach the desired range.29

 You may have heard that on a keto diet, the more fat you eat, the more fat you will lose.
 This is simply not true.
-If you eat more fat than you need to stay satisfied, you will slow down or stop weight loss, even if you eat very few carbs.
+If you eat more fat than you need to stay satisfied, this can slow down or stop weight loss, even if you eat very few carbs.30

 This also applies to the medium-chain fats found in coconut oil and MCT oil, which are normally burned rather than stored.
-Your body won’t burn its own fat if it has excess dietary fat coming in, regardless of the type.
+Your body is less likely to burn its own fat if it has excess dietary fat coming in, regardless of the type.

-Importantly, although adding less fat at meals can help you burn more of your own body fat, don’t make the mistake of trying to follow a diet that is low in both carbs and fat, despite being hungry.
-Starving yourself isn’t healthy or sustainable.
+Importantly, although adding less fat at meals can help you burn more of your own body fat, don’t make the mistake of trying to follow a diet that is low in both carbs and fat — a strategy that will ultimately leave you hungry.31 Starving yourself long-term isn’t healthy or sustainable.
 Eat enough fat to feel full and satisfied after a meal, yet not stuffed.

 Once you’re at your goal weight, adding a bit more fat at meals while continuing to eat the same amount of carbs and protein may help you maintain your weight long term.
 This usually happens automatically, if you follow your hunger signals.